rohan-kekatpure/rohan-kekatpure.github.io/_posts/2020-08-11-calculus-of-variations.md

 This method modifies the $L(x, y, y')$ function using the constraints and allows us to still use the Euler-Lagrange equations.
 The method of Lagrange multipliers will become clear when we work with examples.

+What we just did was gloss over a huge subject in three short paragraphs.
+Yes it makes me uncomfortable too.
+However, instead of worrying about the details left out, our approach for now is to focus on using the above as a recipe: Given an optimization problem expressed in terms of and objective function and constraints involving $x$, $y$ and $y'$, use the Euler-Lagrange equation to get a differential equation and solve it for $y$.
+Once this process is familiar and trusted, it becomes easier to appreciate the derivation.

+Now lets test how the recipe works on a couple of classic problems.

 ### Isoperimetric problem

 The